Last Updated: August 22, 2023

 a.
 Traditional Data and List Services.
 We use and make available to marketers PI and Data Segments, and work with marketers’ in-house data in order to help marketers target direct mail and other advertising campaigns and to analyze and understand their users;

 b.
 Email Services.
 We use and make available PI and Data Segments and work with marketers’ in-house data to help marketers target and analyze email campaigns.
-Our contracts making available email-based data services prohibit a wide range of illegal, inappropriate, and offensive advertising and content, and require strict compliance with CAN-SPAM and other email best practices;
+Our contracts making available email-based data services prohibit a wide range of illegal, inappropriate, and offensive advertising and content, and require strict compliance with CAN-SPAM and other emails best practices;

 c.
 Providing online marketing services (“Online Ad Services”).
-We work with other data distribution and online cookie networks to de-identify Data Segments for use with anonymous online cookies (or similar technology), so that marketers can send display media to users across web and mobile platforms in a privacy-sensitive way.
+We work with other data distribution and online cookie networks to de-identify Data Segments for use with anonymous online cookies (or similar technology) so that marketers can send display media to users across the web and mobile platforms in a privacy-sensitive way.
 Further, when we help marketers target anonymous offers in this way, we do not place personal information into cookies, and only collect anonymous web browsing information (or tie that information to PI), and we require our data partners to similarly respect consumers’ privacy.
-We do not use, or authorize other cookie platforms to use, “Flash Cookies” or locally stored objects for purposes of ad targeting.
-The Data Segments used for this may be comprised of Audience Acuity’s own proprietary data (such as when a customer wants to send ads to, e.g., sports fans or travel enthusiasts) or may be our customers’ own proprietary data (such as when a customer wants to send special offers to its own customers).
+We do not use or authorize other cookie platforms to use, “Flash Cookies” or locally stored objects for purposes of ad targeting.
+The Data Segments used for this may be comprised of Audience Acuity’s own proprietary data (such as when a customer wants to send ads to, e.g., sports fans or travel enthusiasts) or maybe our customers’ own proprietary data (such as when a customer wants to send special offers to its own customers).